uzairafridi00/AI-CV-Critic/README.md

 - Score System: Rates your CV across multiple dimensions
 - Secure Processing: Your documents are processed locally - no data is stored on servers
 - Responsive Design: Works seamlessly on desktop, tablet, and mobile devices
-- Export Results: Download your feedback as a PDF report